How GOP Senators are Trying to Escape A Trump Catch-22

 The result: a rising chance that Democrats succeed in netting the four seats they need to take control of the chamber.
 Nonpartisan forecasters project the Democrats as favorites to recapture the Senate.
 Since January, The Cook Political Report has moved 10 states in the direction of Democrats, and on Oct.
 19, FiveThirtyEight had their chances of taking the chamber at 74%.

 Facing this dilemma, Republican Senate candidates — and particularly those locked in tight races — are trying a variety of tactics to save their political skin.
-Some are old standbys like avoiding the question for politicians trying to distance themselves from an unpopular top-of-the-ticket candidate.
+Some are old standbys for politicians trying to distance themselves from an unpopular top-of-the-ticket candidate.
 Other strategies are more awkward — if not downright desperate.
 All of them show the diminishing window of opportunity for the GOP between now and Election Day.

 Tactic #1: The Artful Dodge